wowjinxy/libPorpoise/docs/FUTURE_EXCEPTION_HANDLING.md

 ## Overview

-Currently, Porpoise SDK tracks error handlers registered via `OSSetErrorHandler()` but doesn't actually call them when exceptions occur.
+Currently, libPorpoise tracks error handlers registered via `OSSetErrorHandler()` but doesn't actually call them when exceptions occur.
 This is because modern operating systems handle exceptions before user code can intercept them.

 This document outlines how we could integrate platform-specific exception handling to call user error handlers, maintaining full compatibility with games that use custom exception handling.